 How do communications change in a crisis like the COVID-19 pandemic?
 What role do actors from science, politics and the media take over?
 How do they deal with uncertainty from this situation?
-By reviewing relevant studies and conducting expert interviews, we provide answers to these questions.
+A project that reviewed existing studies and interviewed experts provided answers to this question.

-- How do communications change in a crisis like the COVID-19 pandemic?
+- How do constellations of actors change in the communication during crises?

-- What are the regulatory needs being discussed?
+- What regulatory needs are being discussed in this area?

 - What are the findings on the role of communication in previous crises?

 To answer these questions, we assessed and systematically evaluated the current state of international research and identifed central lines of research.
 Besides, we conducted qualitative interviews with selected experts who represent different perspectives.
 Our expertise identified the further need for research and action concerning communications in times of crisis.

 The project "Communication in Crises" analyses communicative processes in crises.
 These are understood as an event-related social uncertainty, resulting in the emergence of a temporary, dynamic social context for coping with this uncertainty.
 Based on systematic literature research and interviews with selected experts from different stakeholder areas, communicative processes in the current COVID-19 crisis are highlighted.

 In order to systematically describe communication in crises, a figuration-theoretical approach is pursued, which understands communication in crises as an interdependent network and focuses on the actors involved in communication, their respective action-guiding orientations and communicative practices.
 The focus is on the specific logics of actors from the fields of:

 - Science and research,

 - Living environment of the individual members of society.